fly-hiring/infraops-challenge/README.md

 ### Setup

-Two apps need to be deployed to your Fly.io account using the `flyio/sre-network-challenge:latest` Docker image.
-One is named `sre-network-server-[some_name]` and the other is `sre-network-client-[some_name]`.
+Two apps need to be deployed to your Fly.io account using the `flyio/infra-network-challenge:latest` Docker image.
+One is named `infra-network-server-[some_name]` and the other is `infra-network-client-[some_name]`.
 The test script expects the prefix, so don't get clever there.

 The setup for these applications is much more annoying than a typical Fly app, because part of the challenge is a misconfigured image we're providing, and we want you to figure out how it's broken by spelunking in a running instance and not by reading the code in our repo.
 We'll walk you through installing them here, and you should feel free to ask us questions.
 Just know that this *isn't* how normal Fly users boot up applications!

-They both need to be installed from the same docker image - `flyio/sre-network-challenge:latest`.
+They both need to be installed from the same docker image - `flyio/infra-network-challenge:latest`.

-`sre-network-server-*` needs to have a secret or ENV variable set for `TYPE=SERVER` to configure it correctly.
+`infra-network-server-*` needs to have a secret or ENV variable set for `TYPE=SERVER` to configure it correctly.

 Example `flyctl` commands to setup:

 ```
 UNIQUE_NAME=myname   # You can just use your name, or similar here.
-flyctl apps create --org personal sre-network-client-${UNIQUE_NAME}
+flyctl apps create --no-config --org personal infra-network-client-${UNIQUE_NAME}
-flyctl apps create --org personal sre-network-server-${UNIQUE_NAME}
+flyctl apps create --no-config --org personal infra-network-server-${UNIQUE_NAME}
-flyctl deploy -i flyio/sre-network-challenge:latest -a sre-network-client-${UNIQUE_NAME}
-flyctl deploy -i flyio/sre-network-challenge:latest -a sre-network-server-${UNIQUE_NAME} -e TYPE=SERVER
+flyctl secrets set -a infra-network-server-${UNIQUE_NAME} TYPE=SERVER
+flyctl machines run flyio/infra-network-challenge:latest -a infra-network-client-${UNIQUE_NAME}
+flyctl machines run flyio/infra-network-challenge:latest -a infra-network-server-${UNIQUE_NAME}
 ```

-This will leave you with two apps running, `sre-network-client-${UNIQUE_NAME}` and `sre-network-server-${UNIQUE_NAME}`.
+This will leave you with two apps running, `infra-network-client-${UNIQUE_NAME}` and `infra-network-server-${UNIQUE_NAME}`.

 Next, configure your computer as a Wireguard peer for the Fly.io private network ([docs](https://fly.io/docs/reference/private-networking/#private-network-vpn)) and log in with SSH.
 You can use `flyctl wireguard create` to create a "real" WireGuard connection, and `flyctl ssh issue --agent` to add credentials to your agent to log in with normal SSH.
-The server is `sre-network-server-${UNIQUE_NAME}.internal` and the client is `sre-network-client-${UNIQUE_NAME}.internal`.
+The server is `infra-network-server-${UNIQUE_NAME}.internal` and the client is `infra-network-client-${UNIQUE_NAME}.internal`.

 ### Fixing the Glitch